elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.i2} Here begins the baptism by blood.
+- {:.i2} Here begins the blood baptism.

 - {:.sp} The Woman Reciter.

 - {:.pr.i} Here begins the meal of vengeance.
-Here we bind our blood solidarity, and here we run the great communion of war.
+Here we bind our blood in solidarity, and here we run the great communion of war.

 - {:.sp} The Chorus.